-The Department of Art & Design's primary goal is to prepare undergraduate students for careers in either teaching or the applied and fine arts.
+The Department of Art and Design's primary goal is to prepare undergraduate students for careers in either teaching or the applied and fine arts.
 Requirements in eight different emphasis areas address the specific needs of each career.
-The Department of Art & Design also serves the University community by offering courses in the University Studies program and by offering training in applied art areas for students in related degree programs.
+The Department of Art and Design also serves the University community by offering courses in the University Studies program and by offering training in applied art areas for students in related degree programs.
 In addition to these undergraduate objectives the department offers courses that lead to a Master of Fine Arts degree.

 The BS degree is a studio Art degree which does not limit the student to only one area of emphasis.
 This degree requires 50 semester credits in Art, 30 in University Studies, and allows 40 elective credits.
 A GPA of 2.5 in foundation and emphasis courses is required for the BS degree.
 No grade less than C is acceptable in any art class.
 Art courses may be retaken for a higher grade.
 This degree does not fulfill the requirements for entrance into Graduate Schools of Art.

 This degree is available to students who are primarily selecting an emphasis in Art History at USU.
 BA degree candidates should complete the majority of University Studies lower-division requirements, the modern language requirement, and the foundation curriculum by the end of the sophomore year.
 This will allow concentration in an area of specialization during the junior and senior years.

 In addition, BA candidates must either complete requirements for the Art History emphasis as listed below, or the studio art requirements as listed under the BS degree.
 The major professor may also prescribe other courses to serve the particular needs of different students.
 A minimum of 50 semester hours in art is necessary for this degree.